Fredericksburg, Virginia — The American South (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: Colonial Era • Notable Buildings.
 In addition, it is included in the Former U.S. Presidents: #01 George Washington, and the National Historic Landmarks series lists.
 A significant historical year for this entry is 1775.

 Location.
 38° 18.213′ N, 77° 27.998′ W. Marker is in Fredericksburg, Virginia.
-Marker is at the intersection of Washington Avenue and Lewis Street on Washington Avenue.
+It is at the intersection of Washington Avenue and Lewis Street on Washington Avenue.
 Touch for map.
 Marker is at or near this postal address: 1201 Washington Avenue, Fredericksburg VA 22401, United States of America.
 Touch for directions.

-Photographed By Kevin W., July 10, 2008
+Photographed by Kevin W., July 10, 2008

 5. Kenmore